Dominion’s End Volume 3: Ice-Bound Splendor and Majesty

 I laughed, but the laughter was choked.
 I hastily wiped my face, then stood up to start digging.
 At this moment, I felt something was wrong, like I was missing something… Where’s the ice spear and the dagger?

 The Ice Emperor gave me those!
 I looked around anxiously, but then I saw the silvery blue ice pattern on my arms flashing brightly.
 Realization washed over me, like I had been given a clue.

 The spear and dagger had been put away.

 I was dazed for a good while.
 Then, I started digging and put Jiang Xiaorong in the pot.
 Next, I would head eastwards and not detour anywhere else.
 If I hadn’t taken any detours in the first place, maybe… Maybe what?
 Wasn’t the one pulling me on the detours Jiang Xiaotian himself?

-He had already had death in mind.
-Even if Xiaotian had followed me to Lan City, it would’ve just been to take a look at Shujun, right?
+He already had death in mind.
+Even if Xiaotian had followed me to Lan City, it would’ve been just to take a look at Shujun, right?
 This ice spear and dagger couldn’t possibly have been devised so rapidly—he had to have planned this a long time ago!